 The template consists of a top-level

-and a set of skeleton local functions, each of which corresponds to
+of skeleton local functions, each of which corresponds to a particular callback

-a particular callback method.
-Each callback method performs a specific S-function task at
+method.
+Each callback method performs a specific S-function task at a particular

-a particular point in the simulation.
-The engine invokes the local
+point in the simulation.
+The engine invokes the local functions using function

 We recommend that you follow the structure and naming conventions of the templates when creating Level-2 MATLAB S-functions.
 This makes it easier for others to understand and maintain the MATLAB S-functions that you create.
 See Write Level-2 MATLAB S-Functions for information on creating Level-2 MATLAB S-functions.